 Custom monitors

-Creating a custom monitor from scratch gives you the flexibility to define issue detection specific to your needs.
+Creating a custom monitor from scratch allows you to define issue detection specific to your needs.
 Use an NQL query to define one or more metrics to monitor and a static threshold value.

-Nexthink recommends starting with built-in monitors as they offer a wider scope of features in comparison to custom monitors, for example, the ability to monitor a metric change.
+Nexthink recommends starting with built-in monitors as they offer a wider scope of features compared to custom monitors, for example, the ability to monitor a metric change.
 Refer to the Customizing built-in monitors section for more information.